Wild Geese II: Plot

-Meeting with Reed-Henry to discuss his plan, Haddad agrees to hand over Hess to the colonel in exchange for help from Regimental Sergeant Major James Murphy.
-Murphy, an ex-warden at Spandau Prison, informs Haddad of the prison routine and helps make the mercenaries look like British royal military police.
-Stroebling offers to remove a contract on Haddad's life in exchange for Hess and the death of Faulkner.
-Haddad refuses and Stroebling leaves, frustrated.
+Haddad agrees to hand Hess to Reed-Henry in exchange for help from Regimental Sergeant Major James Murphy, an ex-warden at Spandau Prison.
+Murphy describes the prison routine and disguises the mercenaries as British Royal Military Police.
+Haddad refuses an offer by Stroebling to remove the contract on Haddad's life in exchange for Hess and the death of Faulkner.
+Stroebler tries to blackmail Haddad by kidnapping Kathy who has become romantically involved with Haddad.
+In exchange for guarantees of her safety, Haddad adds Patrick Hourigan, one of Stroebling's gang, to the rescue group.
+Murphy trains the group, which includes Haddad, Faulkner, Hourigan, Michael and Lebanese mercenaries Joseph and Jamil Koury.